MicrosoftDocs/powerquery-docs/powerquery-docs/CertificationSubmission.md

 1. Navigate to [ISV Studio](https://aka.ms/ISVStudio) and log in with your work Microsoft account.
 Personal accounts aren't supported in this experience.

-2. Select the "Connector certification" tab on the left to launch the Connector Certification Portal experience.
+2. Select the **Connector certification** tab on the left to launch the Connector Certification Portal experience.

-3. Select "Power Query" as your connector type.
+3. Select **Power Query** as your connector type.

 4. Read and agree to our connector Partner Agreement.
 If there is a separate agreement governing the relationship between your organization and Microsoft, let your Microsoft contact know.